archbardinexile/BGCL/options/classes/wizard.md

 ##### Gem Magic Spells

 **Chromatic Ray.** As a bonus action, spend 1 light point and choose a damage type.
-A beam of coloured light streaks toward a creature within 60 feet.
+A beam of coloured light streaks towards a creature within 60 feet.
 Make a ranged spell attack against the target.
 On a hit, it takes 1d8 damage of the chosen type.
 The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 **Refract Light.** As a reaction, which you take when you see a creature within 60 feet casting a spell, spend 2 light points.
 Make an ability check using your spellcasting ability.
 The DC equals 10 + the spell's level.
 On a success, the creature is blinded until the end of your next turn.
 If the spell requires sight, it fails and has no effect.